David Upton was into alcohol, drugs, and gay sex for 27 years until he met Jesus

 Later that night, he got down on the floor and confessed every sin he could remember

 “I confessed my homosexuality, all my sins against God, all the ones I could think of, everything.
 And I asked Him to forgive me for them and to help me.
-I asked for Him to forgive me for the secret sins, the ones I couldn’t even think of at the time,” he said, alone in his room.
+I asked Him to forgive me for the secret sins I couldn’t even think of at the time,” he said, alone in his room.

 Something changed the next day

-The next morning, he felt different.
+The following day, he felt different.
 As if some dark cloak was lifted.
 He felt no shame or guilt.
 “I knew something was different inside of me, but still, a part of me didn’t believe that I could be saved from homosexuality.
 I still went on, and I doubted the Lord.”

 “I acknowledged my sin to You, and my iniquity I have not hidden.”
 I said, “I confess my transgressions to the Lord, and you forgave the iniquity of my sin.”

-That moment, he realized he had truly repented after confessing everything to God.
-A year and a half later, he felt his gay desires melt away.
+At that moment, he realized he had truly repented after confessing everything to God.
+He felt his gay desires melt away a year and a half later.
 “God has given me a new heart with new desires…”

-The love of God compels David to share God’s words to those struggling with SSA
+The love of God compels David to share God’s words with those struggling with SSA

 He pleads to those living a sinful life, “Please consider turning your life over to Christ.
 Surrender to Christ.
 Fall at the cross and surrender all your sins… Christ can set you free.“